(I originally wrote this article in 2011 and have updated it a bit for today.)

 The stronger we grasp at the world existing outside of ourselves, the more isolated, alienated, impotent, bored, and yes, ignored, we are going to feel.
 Then we are naturally going to start craving anything that will excite us and become impatient when nothing exciting enough seems to be forthcoming to relieve the monotony and feeling of being hemmed in.

-It is paradoxical that young rioters are described as suffering from a “lack of identity” because although on one level that is true insofar as they are demonstrating no healthy sense of self-worth, when we are bored our sense of identity is more concrete than ever.
-We are holding ourself separate from the rest of the world, me versus them.
+I have been reading during COVID-19 that people divested of their ordinary routines are complaining of suffering from a “lack of identity” or not knowing who they are any more.
+Although on one level that is true because everything is thrown in the air, it is also the case that when we are bored our sense of identity is more concrete than ever.
+Why?
+Because we are holding ourself separate from the rest of the world, me versus them.
 It is just not a very constructive or wise sense of self as it ignores our profound connection to others on every level.
 Although we can be bored on our own or in the company of others, loneliness also seems to be boredom’s never far-straying twin.

 Creativity v. boredom